drain-is-she/mule_account_detection/README.md

 Detects money mule accounts in a transaction network using a two-layer GraphSAGE model ensembled with LightGBM, on RBI-sourced transaction data (~20 lakh nodes).

+Built for Razorpay's **AI Risk Manager** buildathon track.
+This is a **defense-only** risk scorer — it flags accounts for human review.
+It does not freeze, block, or take any autonomous action on an account.

 ## The problem